Wayne B. Phillips: New Zealand Tour

 Anyone who has followed the career of the South Australian left-hander and former wicketkeeper knows his capacity to turn a game.
 But his form has reached such a low point on this tour that it was illogical to believe he could do it at this stage of a long, demanding and utterly forgettable season.
 But all the exasperating uncertainty was suddenly cast aside today.

-Phillips was picked on the tour of Sharjah.
-However he was not selected in the squad to tour India later that year and never regained his position in the Australian Test or one day side.